Ph.D. Information Systems Concentration

 Research Mentorship

-The Mentorship program in the Department of Management and Information Systems, covering the Information Systems, Management, and Supply Chain Management concentrations, has two primary goals: First, to help the Ph.D. student develop the conceptual and methodological skills required for conducting original research, and secondly, to help the student acquire the knowledge necessary to establish expertise in their area of concentration.
+The Mentorship program in the Department of Information Systems and Business Analytics has two primary goals: First, to help the Ph.D. student develop the conceptual and methodological skills required for conducting original research, and second, to help the student acquire the knowledge necessary to establish expertise in their area of concentration.

 All incoming Ph.D. students are assigned a faculty mentor and work collaboratively with their mentor and other professors or students as a research team to undertake and publish research.